a-r-j/ProteinWorkshop/README.md

 ## Tutorials

-We provide a five-part tutorial series of Jupyter notebooks to provide users with examples of how to use and extend the Protein Workshop, as outlined below.
+We provide a five-part tutorial series of Jupyter notebooks to provide users with examples of how to use and extend the `ProteinWorkshop`, as outlined below.

 1. [Training a new model](https://github.com/a-r-j/ProteinWorkshop/blob/main/notebooks/training_new_model_tutorial.ipynb)
 2. [Customizing an existing dataset](https://github.com/a-r-j/ProteinWorkshop/blob/main/notebooks/customizing_existing_dataset_tutorial.ipynb)